-NAB closes Kiki video case against PIA
+NAB closes Kiki Video case against PIA

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: After criticism on social and mainstream media, the National Accountability Bureau (NAB) has decided in principle to close the case against Pakistan International Airlines (PIA) over a viral Kiki Challenge video by a Polish tourist Eva Bianka Zubeck.
+ISLAMABAD: After criticism on social and mainstream media, National Accountability Bureau (NAB) has decided in principle to close the case against Pakistan International Airline (PIA) over a viral Kiki Challenge’ video by a Polish tourist Eva Bianka Zubeck.

 According to a senior NAB official, the accountability bureau has accepted the apology offered by Eva Bianka in a follow-up video message and it does not want to pursue the case any further.

-Earlier, NAB Chairman Justice (retd) Javed Iqbal had taken notice of the video featuring Eva on a PIA plane doing ‘Kiki Challenge’ on Pakistan’s Independence Day and hinted at taking action against PIA for misuse of authority.
+Earlier NAB Chairman Justice (redt) Javed Iqbal had taken notice of the video featuring Eva on a PIA plane doing ‘Kiki Challenge’ on Pakistan’s Independence Day and hinted at taking action against PIA for misuse of authority.

-According to sources, PIA CEO Dr Musharraf Rasool did appear before a NAB team in the Bureau’s Rawalpindi office in his appointment case but the “Kiki Challenge” issue was not taken up with him by the investigation team.
-A NAB spokesman told The News that the PIA CEO presented documents on his appointment and argued that his appointment was made as per law.
+According to sources PIA CEO Dr Musharraf Rasool Cyan did appear before a NAB team in the Bureau’s Rawalpindi office in his appointment case but the “Kiki Challenge” issue was not taken up with him by the investigation team.
+A NAB spokesman told The News that PIA CEO presented documents on his appointment and argued that his appointment was made as per law.

-The PIA CEO, however, explained that the kiki challenge video was made to appeal the young generation and to promote a soft image of the country.
-Sources said the NAB team accepted the PIA’s stance and the matter is considered close.
+The PIA CEO however explained that kiki challenge video was made to appeal young generation and to promote a soft image of the country.
+Sources said NAB team accepted the PIA stance and the matter is considered close.

-On the issue of appointment, the PIA CEO told the investigation team that he was the 30th CEO of the national flag-career with expertise in management and latest knowledge of the industry.
-He told the NAB team that out of 29 past CEOs, 19 were from the area of non-commercial aviation.
+On the issue of appointment PIA CEO told the investigation team that he was 30th CEO of the national flag- career with expertise in management and latest knowledge of the industry.
+He told the NAB team that out of 29 past CEO 19 were from the area of non-commercial aviation.

-ISLAMABAD: After criticism on social and mainstream media, the National Accountability Bureau (NAB) has decided in principle to close the case against Pakistan International Airlines (PIA) over a viral Kiki Challenge video by a Polish tourist Eva Bianka Zubeck.
+ISLAMABAD: After criticism on social and mainstream media, National Accountability Bureau (NAB) has decided in principle to close the case against Pakistan International Airline (PIA) over a viral Kiki Challenge’ video by a Polish tourist Eva Bianka Zubeck.

 According to a senior NAB official, the accountability bureau has accepted the apology offered by Eva Bianka in a follow-up video message and it does not want to pursue the case any further.

-Earlier, NAB Chairman Justice (retd) Javed Iqbal had taken notice of the video featuring Eva on a PIA plane doing ‘Kiki Challenge’ on Pakistan’s Independence Day and hinted at taking action against PIA for misuse of authority.
+Earlier NAB Chairman Justice (redt) Javed Iqbal had taken notice of the video featuring Eva on a PIA plane doing ‘Kiki Challenge’ on Pakistan’s Independence Day and hinted at taking action against PIA for misuse of authority.

-According to sources, PIA CEO Dr Musharraf Rasool did appear before a NAB team in the Bureau’s Rawalpindi office in his appointment case but the “Kiki Challenge” issue was not taken up with him by the investigation team.
-A NAB spokesman told The News that the PIA CEO presented documents on his appointment and argued that his appointment was made as per law.
+According to sources PIA CEO Dr Musharraf Rasool Cyan did appear before a NAB team in the Bureau’s Rawalpindi office in his appointment case but the “Kiki Challenge” issue was not taken up with him by the investigation team.
+A NAB spokesman told The News that PIA CEO presented documents on his appointment and argued that his appointment was made as per law.

-The PIA CEO, however, explained that the kiki challenge video was made to appeal the young generation and to promote a soft image of the country.
-Sources said the NAB team accepted the PIA’s stance and the matter is considered close.
+The PIA CEO however explained that kiki challenge video was made to appeal young generation and to promote a soft image of the country.
+Sources said NAB team accepted the PIA stance and the matter is considered close.

-On the issue of appointment, the PIA CEO told the investigation team that he was the 30th CEO of the national flag-career with expertise in management and latest knowledge of the industry.
-He told the NAB team that out of 29 past CEOs, 19 were from the area of non-commercial aviation.
+On the issue of appointment PIA CEO told the investigation team that he was 30th CEO of the national flag- career with expertise in management and latest knowledge of the industry.
+He told the NAB team that out of 29 past CEO 19 were from the area of non-commercial aviation.

 Comments